-How do you copy files from one drive to another drive?
+How to copy files from one drive to another drive

 Microsoft Windows users

 To copy files from one drive to another internal or external drive in Windows, perform the same actions you would use to copy a file in Windows.
-For example, if you wanted to copy photos from a USB flash drive to the HDD (hard drive) in your computer, follow these steps.
+For example, if you wanted to copy photos from a USB flash drive to the HDD (hard disk drive) in your computer, follow these steps.
 Open the USB drive in File Explorer, locate the photos or the folder containing the pictures, and press Ctrl+C. Then, in File Explorer, go to the location you want to copy the pictures (e.g, Pictures on the left to open your Pictures folder), and paste them by pressing Ctrl+V.